RADIUS PAYMENT SOLUTIONS LIMITED (“RADIUS”) PRIVACY NOTICE

 On our website, personal information (such as your name, address, telephone number, or email address) is collected when you voluntarily submit it through a website form, such as during a request for information about our services.
 Other information that may also constitute personal information (such as your browser type, operating system, IP address, domain name, number of times you visited the website, dates you visited the website, and the amount of time you spent viewing the website) may be collected via cookies and other tracking technologies (such as transparent GIF files).
 Aggregate Information (such as how many times visitors log onto the website) may also be collected.

-The business uses a 3rd party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
-We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
+The business uses a 3rd party services, to collect standard internet log information and details of visitor behaviour patterns.
+We do not make, and do not allow 3rd parties to make, any attempt to find out the identities of those visiting our website.
 We use the information to report on visitor numbers, and to make improvements to our service.
 Information is only collected if visitors opt in, restrictions are in place to protect this data from becoming identifiable.

 Personal information we collect and use if you purchase one of our products or services

 Where you purchase or receive our services, we may collect:

 - basic identification and contact information (such as your name, address, telephone number, and email address) in order to fulfil your order, provide our services and manage your account;